openstack-archive/fuel-docs/userdocs/release-notes/new_features.rst

 * Fuel now stores detailed information about all deployments.
 You can download the actual cluster settings, network configuration, and serialized cluster data.
-  See :ref:`deployment-history` and :ref:`deployment-information`.
+  See :ref:`view_history` and :ref:`deployment-information`.

-* You can now execute a particular deployment graph with the ability to merge it with the existing deployment graphs of the upstream master release.
+* You can now execute a particular deployment workflow with the ability to merge it with the existing deployment workflows of the upstream master release.
   This allows you to implement complex orchestrated workflows -- bugfixes application, reference architecture altering, or even upgrades.
-  See :ref:`custom-graph`.
+  See :ref:`workflows_manage`.

 * Fuel now supports lifecycle management tasks based on the history of cluster states.
 This data-driven feature allows the deployment engineers